a5221985/tutorials/Python/python_3_theory.md

 #### The Module Search Path ####
 1. Interpreter first searches for a built in module with the name
-2. If not found, it searches for a file named <module>.py in a list of directories given by variable `sys.path`
+2. If not found, it searches for a file named `<module>.py` in a list of directories given by variable `sys.path`
 	1. `sys.path`:
 		1. Directory containing input script (or current directory when no file is specified)
 		2. `PYTHONPATH`: list of directory names (with `PATH` syntax)
 		3. Installation dependent default
 		4. symlinks are expanded to actual directories
 3. After initialization, python programs can modify `sys.path`
-4. Since the direcotry containing the script is placed at the beginning of the search path, modules in the directory will be loaded instead of those in the library with the same names
+4. Since the directory containing the script is placed at the beginning of the search path, modules in the directory will be loaded instead of those in the library with the same names

 #### "Compiled" Python files ####
 1. Compiled version of each module is stored in the directory `__pycache__` under the name `<module>.<version>.pyc`